 - Prices from £77,200

 If you were looking for the daddy of electric cars, it has to be the Tesla Model S. It marries the economic and environmental benefits of electric power, with a serious helping of luxury and speed.
 It also has the intelligent Autopilot mode that can keep you in lane on the motorway whilst monitoring cars around you adapting your speed and changing lanes for you.

 The Tesla Model S was wowing with its speed and huge interior touchscreen while electric cars were still a twinkle in many other manufacturers' eyes.
 While most have focused on small car or SUV, the Tesla Model S cuts a swathe through the executive saloon segment.
-There are three versions to choose from: standard, long range and performance.
+There are two versions to choose from: long range and performance.
 Ludicrous Mode is extra.

 - High-roof hatchback